About Galbreath Wildlands Preserve

 Facilities at the Preserve currently are limited to two campgrounds for overnight stays or day use.
 The larger campground is located along Rancheria Creek and includes a fire ring.
 The small campground is located approximately 0.5 miles from the entrance and includes a composting toilet.
 For both sites, all water must be brought in by visitors.
 A small storage shed is available for researchers interested in leaving equipment on site.

-An 8-mile road traverses most of the Preserve and is 4-wheel drive accessible only.
+An 8-mile dirt road traverses the Preserve.
+Roads are steep but clearance is good.
 Access may be restricted immediately after a rain.
 Phone service is not available.
 Cell phone reception is possible at only two sites within the Preserve.
 Additional information about facilities and reservations is available at "Visit a Preserve."

 Facility planning is underway for on-site utilities and buildings to support educational and research use of the Preserve.
 As part of this effort, we are including plans for an astronomical observatory that will be used for advanced research, instruction, and outreach.